zio/zio-nio/docs/essentials/files.md

 title:  "File Channel"
 ---

-A `AsynchronousFileChannel` provides API for handling files in non-blocking way.
+An `AsynchronousFileChannel` provides an API for handling files in a non-blocking way.

 Required imports for presented snippets: